 Many people consider THC to be safe, often using an argument like, “It must be safe, since the brain has a receptor for it.”
 While it is true that the brain creates its own cannabinoids, synthetic forms of THC have been designed with one goal in mind: to be as addictive as possible.

 Fentanyl is a synthetic opioid.
-It’s between 50-100 times more potent than morphine.
+It’s between 50-100 times more potent than Opioid Pain Medication.
 It’s a fine, white powder.
 Heroin, a street opioid, is also a white powder.
 Folks who get hooked on heroin—often after losing access to their legitimate opioid prescription—may inadvertently ingest fentanyl.

 Because they’re buying their heroin from street dealers, they have no idea what’s actually in the drug they’re taking.
 Drug dealers often experiment with designer drugs because these synthetics can make natural drugs even more addictive.
 If a heroin addict gets a dose that’s laced with fentanyl and doesn’t know it, they won’t know to take a smaller dose than usual.
 The result?
 Overdose and death.